radialmonster/wp-external-featured-image/README.md

 1. Copy the plugin folder into your WordPress `wp-content/plugins/` directory.
 2. Activate **WP External Featured Image** from the Plugins screen.
 3. Navigate to **Settings → External Featured Image** and enter your Flickr API key (required to resolve Flickr page URLs).
-Configure the default size preference, cache duration, and, if desired, enable Open Graph tags and provide a Facebook App ID for validation.
+Configure the default size preference, cache duration, and the Social Sharing options (toggle Open Graph/Twitter tags and provide a Facebook App ID if needed).

 ## Usage